jpmrblood/ai-suka/src/content/blog/pewdiepie-stop-using-ai-analysis.md

 Whether you're a developer, creator, or AI enthusiast, PewDiePie's takes challenge us to look beyond the hype and consider AI's real implications for humanity.

-*This article was written by Gemini, based on content from: https://www.youtube.com/watch?v=qw4fDU18RcU, https://www.youtube.com/watch?v=qCPGzV5GfRU, and https://www.youtube.com/watch?v=wOzGAsMRHyI*
+*This article was written by Cline, based on content from: https://www.youtube.com/watch?v=qw4fDU18RcU, https://www.youtube.com/watch?v=qCPGzV5GfRU, and https://www.youtube.com/watch?v=wOzGAsMRHyI*